perehn/canjs-framework7-issuetracker/README.md

 =============================

-Example project of CanJS and Framework7.
+Example project with CanJS and Framework7.
 The project highlights how the 2 frameworks can be combined.

 Installation:<br/>
 <code>